-The old Dominion Building is being reborn as a mixed use development with condos on the upper floors and commercial/retail on the ground floor.
+The Dominion Building (the former federal office building in the city) is being reborn as a mixed use development with condos on the upper floors and commercial/retail space on the ground floor.

-Looking down the east side of Queen St. towards the waterfront.
+Looking down the east side of Queen St. towards the city's waterfront.

 A little further up Queen St, near Confederation Court Mall.

-Confederation Centre again, with the Holman Grand Hotel and Confederation Court Mall in the background.
+Confederation Centre again, with the Holman Grand Hotel and Confederation Court Mall (an enclosed downtown shoping centre) in the background.

 Corner of Queen and Kent Street.

 Condos on Pownal St.

 The Dundee Arms Inn, one of a number of quality small inns in the downtown core.
 Tourism is very important to the city's (and provinces) economy.